 “Sounds tough,” Tess said.

 Steve knew that Tess was playing him, but he didn’t understand how.
 Was she implying he had a weird relationship with his mom?
 “No,” Steve said, glad to contradict her again.
 “She’s not tough.
 She’s not weak.
 She doesn’t seem to think about being one or the other.”

 “So you think I’m tough?”

-She shrugged and stared straight into her plate.
+She shrugged and dropped her gaze back to her plate.